Neodymium: History

 In 1751, the Swedish mineralogist Axel Fredrik Cronstedt discovered a heavy mineral from the mine at Bastnäs, later named cerite.
 Thirty years later, fifteen-year-old Wilhelm Hisinger, a member of the family owning the mine, sent a sample to Carl Scheele, who did not find any new elements within.
 In 1803, after Hisinger had become an ironmaster, he returned to the mineral with Jöns Jacob Berzelius and isolated a new oxide, which they named ceria after the dwarf planet Ceres, which had been discovered two years earlier.
 Ceria was simultaneously and independently isolated in Germany by Martin Heinrich Klaproth.
 Between 1839 and 1843, ceria was shown to be a mixture of oxides by the Swedish surgeon and chemist Carl Gustaf Mosander, who lived in the same house as Berzelius; he separated out two other oxides, which he named lanthana and didymia.
 He partially decomposed a sample of cerium nitrate by roasting it in air and then treating the resulting oxide with dilute nitric acid.
-The metals that formed these oxides were thus named lanthanum and didymium, officially discovered in Vienna in 1885 by Carl Gustaf Mosander.
+The metals that formed these oxides were thus named lanthanum and didymium.
+Didymium was later proven to not be a single element when it was split into two elements, praseodymium and neodymium, by Carl Auer von Welsbach in Vienna in 1885.
 Von Welsbach confirmed the separation by spectroscopic analysis, but the products were of relatively low purity.
-Didymium was discovered by Carl Gustaf Mosander in 1841, and pure neodymium was isolated from it in 1925.
+Pure neodymium was first isolated in 1925.
 The name neodymium is derived from the Greek words neos (νέος), new, and didymos (διδύμος), twin.

 Double nitrate crystallization was the means of commercial neodymium purification until the 1950s.
 Lindsay Chemical Division was the first to commercialize large-scale ion-exchange purification of neodymium.
 Starting in the 1950s, high purity (>99%) neodymium was primarily obtained through an ion exchange process from monazite, a mineral rich in rare-earth elements.
 The metal is obtained through electrolysis of its halide salts.
 Currently, most neodymium is extracted from bastnäsite and purified by solvent extraction.
 Ion-exchange purification is used for the highest purities (typically >99.99%).
-The evolving technology, and improved purity of commercially available neodymium oxide, was reflected in the appearance of neodymium glasses in collections today.
-Early neodymium glasses made in the 1930s have a more reddish or orange tinge than modern versions, which are more cleanly purple, because of the difficulties in removing traces of praseodymium using early technology, namely fractional crystallization.

-Because of its role in permanent magnets used for direct-drive wind turbines, it has been argued that neodymium will be one of the main objects of geopolitical competition in a world running on renewable energy.
-This perspective has been criticised for failing to recognise that most wind turbines do not use permanent magnets, and for underestimating the power of economic incentives for expanded production.
+Since then, the glass technology has improved due to the improved purity of commercially available neodymium oxide and the advancement of glass technology in general.
+Early methods of separating the lanthanides depended on fractional crystallization, which did not allow for the isolation of high-purity neodymium until the aforementioned ion exchange methods were developed after World War II.